 an Explosive landed close enough to the target to damage it anyway,

-or he might be looking greedily towards other potential
+or they might be looking greedily towards other potential

 targets in the field of fire.

-When an attacker misses a shot, and he or another player insists on
+When an attack misses, and any player insists on

 tracking it, check to see how many points the Attack Roll missed by.

-(For instance, if the attacker rolled a 3 when he needed a 5, then
+(For instance, if the attacker rolled a 3 when a 5 was needed, then

 the Attack Roll missed by 2.)
-The Missed Shot landed somewhere within
+The Missed Shot lands somewhere within

 this many inches of the target.